 Subject to specific approval of the CERS Investment Committee, investments may be made for the purpose of creating a diversified portfolio of alternative investments.
 Private equity investments are expected to achieve attractive risk-adjusted returns and, by definition, possess a higher degree of risk with a higher return potential than traditional investments.
 Accordingly, total rates of return from private equity investments are expected to be greater than those that might be obtained from conventional public equity or debt investments.
 Examples of such investments include, but are not limited to: private investments into venture capital; leveraged buyouts; special situations; distressed debt; private debt; timberland, oil and gas partnerships; infrastructure; commodities; and private placements.
-While it is expected that the majority of these assets will be investments are ont restricted by geography.
+While it is expected to non-US investments.
+These non-U.S. investments are not restricted by geography.